 1. Be true to yourself

-This doesn’t count if you’re putting your livelihood at risk by breaking the law or hurting people, but never let others make you feel bad for what you want, what you like or how you want to live.
-With that said…
+This doesn’t count if you’re putting your livelihood at risk by breaking the law or hurting people, but never let others make you feel bad for what you want, what you like, or how you want to spend your time on this planet.

 2. Seek out mentors

-If you are unsatisfied with any segment of your life, you’re a fool if you don’t seek out mentors with success in the area you wish to improve.
+If you’re unsatisfied with any segment of your life, you’re a fool if you don’t seek out mentors with success in the area you wish to improve.
+Learning from others who have already done what you’re trying to do is the biggest lifehack I can think of.

-I’ve watched many guys remain losers because they refuse to cut their ego and ask more accomplished men how to improve their health, love life and finances.
+I’ve watched many men remain losers because they refuse to cut their ego and ask more accomplished men how to improve their health, increase their dating options, and fix their finances.
 Real men have no problem asking for advice from men who are better than them in a particular area.
-If you’re happy with your life, see lesson 1.
-If you aren’t, get help.

 The top 20% isn’t a bad place to be.
+In fact, it’s quite successful compared to the average population.
 At that point, you can probably make a little money with your skill.

 Always have room in your life for a skill you really like doing but aren’t the best at.